-The second reader is brought onto the committee at the proposal phase.
+The second reader is brought onto the committee before the end of the proposal phase.
 A qualified second reader holds an earned doctorate in their field of expertise.
 Often this person has expertise in the problem of practice area or specific methodology.
-The second reader is selected by the student and may be internal or external to JWU, but must be approved by the major advisor and program director.
+The second reader is selected by the student and may be internal or external to JWU but must be approved by the major advisor and program director.

-DBA Program Methodologist
+Methodologist

-The DBA Program Methodologist supports students and advisors by guiding methods and aiding in the development of a general research plan that is fully aligned with the theoretical foundations of the projects.
-A methodologist will review each dissertation to ensure that a proper and consistent methodology structure and representation is employed across the program.
+The methodologist will be assigned to the committee before the end of the proposal phase.
+This role supports the student and advisor by guiding methods and aiding in the development of a general research plan that is fully aligned with the theoretical foundations of the student's work.